xvitaly/srcrepair/docs/source/config-editor.rst

 If you want to edit config as a text file, press **Open config in Notepad** button.
 File will be loaded by a :ref:`selected <settings-advanced>` (or system default) text editor.

-.. index:: config editor, creating new configs
+.. index:: creating new configs
 .. _editor-createcfg:

 Creating new configs